-Amanda Trivizas Puts Her Cleavage & Underboob On Display In New Selfie
+Amanda Trivizas Puts Her Cleavage & Underboob On Display In New Selfies

 On Tuesday, February 2, Amanda Trivizas took to her Instagram page to tease her 968,00 followers with a flirty update.
 The Greek-Ecuadorian influencer posted two photos of herself flaunting her ample assets in a skimpy bikini top.

-The internet personality rocked a tiny colorful bikini top from a brand called Oneone Swimwear.
-The garment was made of a ribbed material and had a blue base, lined with yellow and orange hems.
-The cups were padded and covered the necessary bits, but the size seemed a bit small that her underboob was peeking through the piece.
-The plunging neckline displayed a great deal of her décolletage, and the straps that went over her shoulders provided support for her ample bust, pulling them upward, which exposed more cleavage.
+The internet personality rocked a tiny, colorful bikini top from a brand called Oneone Swimwear.
+The garment was made of a ribbed material and had a blue base, lined with yellow and orange trim.
+The cups seemed a bit small since some underboob was peeking out at the bottom.
+The plunging neckline displayed a great deal of her décolletage and cleavage, and the straps that went over her shoulders provided support for her ample bust.

-The second pic showed Amanda in a similar stance.
-This time, she raised her left hand, possibly behind her ear.
-She also tilted her head to the side as she gazed at the camera.

-Amanda left her brunette locks loose and unstyled.
-She tossed most of her tresses on her right shoulder, leaving her shoulders and chest free from her hair for the pics.
-She kept her jewelry minimal as not to overpower the casual look that she was going for.
-For the occasion, she wore a chain necklace.
+Amanda left her brunette locks loose and tossed most of them to her right.
+She kept her jewelry minimal so as not to overpower the casual look that she was going for.
+For this photo op, she wore a gold chain necklace.

-Amanda paired the image with a short caption, where she mentioned “point of view.”
-She tagged several Instagram pages in the photo, including the medical aesthetician that helped her achieve a blemish-free face, a jewelry shop, and the bikini sponsor.
+Amanda paired the image with a short caption, where she referred to "point of view," presumably for her audience.
+She tagged several Instagram pages in the photo, including the medical aesthetician who helped her achieve a blemish-free complexion, a jewelry shop, and the bikini sponsor.

 Even though the new share has been live for less than a day, it has already received a ton of attention from her online fans.
 In addition to over 53,800 likes, the update has also pulled in more than 490 comments.
 Some of Amanda's social media followers took to the comments section to let her know she looked stunning.
 Countless other admirers raved over her assets, while a few followers expressed their admiration with a trail of emoji.